 The board adopted a directors' share compensation plan on December 6, 2000.
-Under the plan, directors receive DSUs equal to 12.5% of the annual board retainer, which is currently \$17,500, on the last business day of every quarter.
+Directors receive 50% of their annual board retainer in DSUs.
+They can choose to receive the balance of their compensation in any combination of cash, additional DSUs and common shares of Sun Life Financial acquired on the open market.
 Directors cannot convert DSUs to common shares or cash until they leave the board.
 To date, directors have converted all DSU awards under this plan to cash when they retired from the board.